-The Eaton Endowment supports PCF’s Senior Grants Program, which funds organizations that serve the needs of the frail elderly.
+The Eaton Endowment supports PCF’s Senior Grants Program in the area of human services, which funds organizations that serve the needs of the Pasadena’s older adults.
 Grants are awarded for both program and capital needs.
-Organizations funded include:
+Local organizations funded through this program have included

 Armenian Relief Society